BryanGrandon/Color-Palette/README.md

 # Color Palette

-Generate your color palette for your projects
+Color-Palette is a web tool for quickly and intuitively generating color palettes, ideal for web design and visual projects.

 - [🌐 Website Demo.](https://bryangrandon.github.io/Color-Palette/)